Hebrew Biblical Vowel Pattern Analyzer

 Notes and example

-The default text is בְּרֵאשִׁית (bereshit, the first word of Genesis), which shows sheva, tsere, and hiriq together.
-Note that qamatz and qamatz qatan share a glyph but differ in sound; the tool distinguishes them when the text uses the dedicated qamatz qatan code point.
-For spelling Hebrew numbers or computing Arabic abjad values, see the related letter-and-number tools.
+The default text is בְּרֵאשִׁית (bereshit, the first word of Genesis), which shows sheva, dagesh, tsere, and hiriq together — a useful multi-vowel demonstration in just one word.
+Qamatz and qamatz qatan share a glyph but differ in sound; the tool distinguishes them only when the text uses the dedicated Unicode qamatz qatan code point (U+05C7).
+Unpointed texts have no vowel marks to analyze — the tool requires pointed (voweled) text to produce meaningful output.